Fergie-B/OOO-2/README.md

 <img src="docs/user-story-testing/">
 </details>

-7. As a returning user of the website, I want to be ........
+6. As a user of the website, I want to see the correct answer if I get the question wrong

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|